 Another option is to implementing mitigation strategies regarding inheritance tax which can help you reduce the size of your overall bill.
 Such strategies are designed to have no impact on your financial security and ensure you retain the sufficient assets required in retirement.
 This approach can be achieved by using range of different investment vehicles and trusts.

 Speak to us at Hartey Wealth Management about your needs and wishes both now, in life, and in death.

 We can help by:

 - Providing appropriate investment strategies, perhaps geared towards capital preservation rather than capital growth, to generate or increase income in a tax efficient way.

-- Implementing Inheritance Tax mitigation strategies whilst retaining sufficient assets to ensure a client’s own financial security.
+- Implementing Inheritance Tax mitigation strategies whilst retaining sufficient assets to ensure financial security.
 This could be achieved by utilising a wide range of trust and investment based approaches which are designed to meet both aims.

-- Arranging a client’s affairs so that their estate passes to their chosen beneficiaries in a tax and cost efficient way, without compromising financial security during their lifetime.
+- Arranging affairs so that estates pass to chosen beneficiaries in a tax and cost efficient way, without compromising financial security during a lifetime.

 Latest news and articles

 This year, national headlines suggested that the UK Government was considering getting rid of Inheritance Tax, with the aim of appealing to specific voters hit hard by the mandatory levy.

 The present Inheritance Tax (IHT) framework offers generous financial incentives for the practice of legacy giving, which is a growing revenue stream for charities based in Britain.
 As a result,